Creating SQL Backups Manually

 - At the Options step of the wizard, do the following:

 - In the Backup target section, click Choose backup repository.

 In the Specify the backup repository window, select a backup repository where the created backup will be stored.
-For a backup repository to be displayed in the Repository list, it must be added to Veeam Backup for Microsoft Azure as described in section Adding Backup Repositories.
+For a backup repository to be displayed in the Repository list, it must be added to Veeam Backup for Microsoft Azure, must have the Hot or Cool access tier assigned and must have immutability disabled, as described in section Adding Backup Repositories.

 - In the Specify database processing settings section, choose whether you want to use a staging server to perform backup.
 For more information, see Configure Processing Options.